 Do you have any special training?

-I have my Bachelor’s Degree in Agricultural Economics and Master’s Degree in Agribusiness Management.
+I have my Bachelor’s Degree in Agricultural Economics and a Master’s Degree in Agribusiness Management.
 I've also completed a Coaching Program and received my certificate of completion last summer.
 I’m always learning new things and reading a lot.
 I get bored fast if I’m not learning.
 I’m always a student first.
 I’m still investing in training so that I can be the best mompreneur and woman that I can be.

 How are you currently monetizing your business and how do you minimize income peaks and valleys?

 Right now, I’m refreshing after a year-long break due to life circumstances.
 My business is in a rebranding phase after losing my websites earlier this year due to hacking and spam.
 I focus on being visible as much as possible.
-During the slow months in my business, I sometimes pick up a part-time work, and sales from informational products provide some passive income.
+During the slow months in my business, I sometimes pick up a part-time job, and sales from informational products provide some passive income.

 Give us an example of how you landed one of your first clients.